EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 Take the `Model` entity for example.
 It has a property `Make` of type `Make`.
 It also has a `MakeID` property of type `int`.
 EF Core sees this and figures out that there's a relation between the `makes` and `models` tables.
 Specifically, that `models` have a `make`.
 A many-to-one relation where the `models` table stores a foreign key to the `makes` table.

 Similarly, the `Model` entity has a `ModelStyles` property of type `ICollection<ModelStyleYear>`.
 This tells EF Core that `models` have many `model_styles`.
 This one is a one-to-many relation from the perspective of the `models` table.
 The foreign key lives in the `model_styles` table and points back to `models`.

+> The official documentation is a great resource to learn more details about how relationships work in EF Core: [Relationships](https://docs.microsoft.com/en-us/ef/core/modeling/relationships?tabs=fluent-api%2Cfluent-api-simple-key%2Csimple-key#single-navigation-property-1).

 After that, same as before, we have to add the corresponding `DbSet`s to our `DbContext`: